Configuring Active Directory

 Joining AD also adds default Kerberos realms and generates a default AD_MACHINE_ACCOUNT keytab.
 TrueNAS automatically begins using this default keytab and removes any administrator credentials stored in the TrueNAS configuration file.

-To disable your AD server connection without deleting your configuration or leaving the AD domain, click Settings to open the Active Directory settings screen.
-Select the Enable checkbox to clear it and click Save to disable the AD service.
+To disable your AD server connection without deleting your configuration or leaving the AD domain, click Settings in the Active Directory widget to open the Active Directory settings screen.
+Clear the Enable Service checkbox and click Save to disable the AD service.

 If the AD server moves or shuts down without you using Leave Domain, TrueNAS does not remove the AD object, and you have to clean up the Active Directory.